kentfredric/Dist-Zilla-Plugin-OptionalFeature/README.md

-This plugin provides a mechanism for specifying prerequisites for optional features in metadata, which should cause CPAN clients to interactively prompt you regarding these features at install time.
+This plugin provides a mechanism for specifying prerequisites for optional features in metadata, which should cause CPAN clients to interactively prompt you regarding these features at install time (assuming interactivity is turned
+on: e.g. `cpanm --interactive Foo::Bar`).

 The feature _name_ and _description_ are required.
 The name can be extracted from the plugin name.